Mental health of Jesus: Opinions challenging the sanity of Jesus

 Justin Meggitt, a lecturer at the University of Cambridge, suggests in his article "The Madness of King Jesus: Why was Jesus Put to Death, but his Followers were not?"
 (2007) and in his book The Madness of King Jesus (2010) that Pilate and other Romans regarded Jesus as an insane lunatic.
 According to the Gospels, Jesus was presented to Pilate and sentenced to death as a royal pretender, but the standard Roman procedure was the prosecution and execution of would-be insurgents with their leaders.
 Therefore, to suggest that Jesus was put to death by the Roman authorities as some kind of royal pretender does not explain sufficiently why he was executed, but his disciples were not.
 Jean Meslier (1664–1729) had similar thoughts in the 18th century.
 In chapters 33 and 34 of his Testament, he argues that Jesus "was really a madman, a fanatic" (étoit véritablement un fou, un insensé, un fanatique).

 Challenging the sanity of Jesus continued in the 19th century with the first quest for the historical Jesus.
-David Friedrich Strauss (Das Leben Jesu, 1864) claimed that Jesus was a fanatic.
+David Strauss (Das Leben Jesu, 1864) claimed that Jesus was a fanatic.
 Lemuel K. Washburn opined in a pamphlet Was Jesus insane?
 (1889) that "Jesus was not divine, but insane".
 Oskar Panizza introduced Jesus as a psychopathological and paranoid case.
 Oskar Holtzmann in War Jesus Ekstatiker?
 (1903) presented Jesus as "ecstatic", which he described as a pathologically-strong excitability of the imagination and the power of will.
 Henry Leffmann claimed in 1904 that Jesus was a megalomaniac with episodes of frenzy and auditory delusions.
-Georg Lomer (as George de Loosten, 1905) attempted to retrospectively diagnose Jesus as generally mentally ill, similarly to Jean Meslier.
-Emil Rasmussen (1905) determined Jesus to be either epileptic or paranoid.
+German psychiatrist Georg Lomer (as George de Loosten, 1905) attempted to retrospectively diagnose Jesus as generally mentally ill, similarly to Jean Meslier.
+Danish psychiatrist Emil Rasmussen (1905) determined Jesus to be either epileptic or paranoid.
 Using a few examples, he developed a description of the typical pathological prophet ("Prophetentypus") and applied it to Jesus.
 Julius Baumann (1908) hypothesised that the abnormalities he found in Jesus' behaviour could be explained by a nerve overstimulation (Nervenüberreizung).
-However, it was not until the publication of Charles Binet-Sanglé's four-volume work La folie de Jésus from 1908 to 1915 that the topic was extensively and visibly discussed.
+However, Charles Binet-Sanglé, in his four-volume work La folie de Jésus, published between 1908 and 1915, extensively, coherently, and thoughtfully questions the sanity of Jesus.
 Binet-Sanglé diagnosed Jesus as suffering from religious paranoia:

 In short, the nature of the hallucinations of Jesus, as they are described in the orthodox Gospels, permits us to conclude that the founder of Christian religion was afflicted with religious paranoia.